waynecoffee9/Capstone-Project/README.md

 Our car is able to smoothly follow waypoints at speed limit, dectect traffic light signals using object detection and image classifier to stop the car before stopline at very smooth and comfortable deceleration.
 Video linke is below:

 [![Video image](http://img.youtube.com/vi/2w_00uRn1ec/0.jpg)](http://www.youtube.com/watch?v=2w_00uRn1ec)

+Our object detection uses frozen inference graph from SSD MobileNet V1 COCO 11.06.2017.
+Detected traffic light images are resized to 32x32 pixel images and fed into custom trained CNN which has two sets of convolution and pooling layers, and followed by flattening and three fully connected layers to have three outcome nodes for green, yellow, and red classifications.
+For more information on the CNN, the model structure is stored under ```bash Capstone-Project/ros/src/tl_detector/light_classification/ ```